US drops case against NYC cop accused of spying for China

 After gaining asylum, Angwang became a Marine and served in Afghanistan before being honorably discharged, according to court papers filed by his attorney.
 Angwang went on to join the Army Reserve and the NYPD, earning a “Cop of the Month” award at his precinct in September 2018, according to the court filing.

 He is currently suspended, with pay from the NYPD, the department said.
-Information on his status with the Army Reserve was not immediately available.
+The U.S. Army Reserve said Angwang was “administratively separated” on Jan.
+21, 2021, but it didn’t specify why.
+It said federal law allows some discharged reservists to reenter on a case-by-case basis.

 U.S. authorities continue to hunt for China’s operatives.